August 19, 2015

 Select the image’s layer by clicking on it in the Layers dialog.

-Use Edit>Clear or else just press the Delete key to delete everything in the current selection.
+Use Edit>Clear (or press the Delete key) to delete everything in the current selection.

 Delete everything in the current selection.